 Newegg aims to expand its offering of a variety of value-added D2C platform services and solutions.
 It believes by providing these services, Newegg creates additional value for its business partners and customers and ultimately benefits the Newegg ecosystem and all its participants.
-Currently, Newegg offers the third-party logistics (3PL), including Shipped by Newegg® Service, Newegg Logistic, Newegg Staffing, Pure Facility Solutions, Inc., Newegg Bridge, a PC Builder tool, and expects to launch a Newegg personal computer assembly service in the near future.
+Currently, Newegg offers the third-party logistics (3PL), including Shipped by Newegg® Service, Newegg Logistics, Newegg Staffing, Pure Facility Solutions, Inc., Newegg Bridge, a PC Builder tool, and a Newegg personal computer assembly service.